binhvi1989/smarter.loans/wp-content/plugins/tracking-code-manager/readme.txt

 Tracking Code Manager plugin allows you to gather EVERY code and snippet displaying them exactly where you want, whether in the whole site or in specific pages and posts.

 > <strong>TRACK CONVERSION ON YOUR E-COMMERCE PLUGIN</strong><br>
-> When it comes to track conversions on a wordpress page it’s easy… but if it’s a "dynamic thank you page" is a big problem.<br><br>
+> When it comes to track conversions on a WordPress page it’s easy… but if it’s a "dynamic thank you page" is a big problem.<br><br>
 > Tracking Code Manager plugin DETECT AUTOMATICALLY your e-commerce plugin (WooCommerce, Easy Digital Downloads or WP eCommerce) and let you put the conversion pixels every time someone completes a sale on your store.<br>
 > In addition you also have the ability to track a single product at time ;)<br>
 > <a href="https://wordpress.org/plugins/tracking-code-manager/screenshots/">Check some screenshots here.</a>